thunderbird/webext-support/auxiliary-apis/LegacyMenu/README.md

 * `appmenu-label` :
 * `appmenu-separator` :

+The `menu-*` types will add an item to the standard window menu, the `appmenu-*` types will add an item to the app menu a.k.a. hamburger menu.

 To attach a command action to any of the added menu items, register the onCommand listener:

 ```